confcav/2025/index.md

 #### IMPORTANT INFORMATION
 * Registration is available [here](https://conferences.i-cav.org/2025/registration/)
+* Please not the conference and workshops are at different venues, details are [here](https://conferences.i-cav.org/2025/venues/)
 * The registration system automatically generates a visa support letter (if selected)

 #### CONFERENCE